lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ```console
 rm -rf ~/.vscode-server
 ```
- Now we can watch the log file installing all the libraries.
+ Now we can watch the log file happily installing all the libraries.
 ![Alt text](/images/image-16.png)

 Enjoy the scrolling text or go make yourself a coffee.
 This will take 15 or more minutes on the first run.
 However, the next run will be only a few seconds.

 Now open the Notebook `00-is-it-a-bird-creating-a-model-from-your-own-data.ipynb.` Click on `Run All` at the top of the screen.
 It will then ask you to choose a kernel source.
-Select Python Environments and the recommended version of Python.
+Select Python Environments and the recommended version of Python (3.10.12 at the time of writing).
 Now the notebook should be running.

-First, the notebook will fetch one bird image and then one forest image from the internet.
+First, the notebook will fetch one bird image and then one woodlands image from the internet.
 Next it will download 200 birds and 200 non-birds to build a training set which should take about 7 minutes.
 After some clean up steps, the notebook will run deep-learning code to train a RESNET-18 classifier network.
 All learning is perfomed in vision learner.
 Note the graphics which shows you the learning progress.
 We are running 3 epochs and 6 batches per epoch.
 You will likely see that the error rates are very low approaching 0.

 Try running the command **nvidia-smi** in a console terminal.